-SCHOOL/COLLEGE CONTACT ARE YOUR SPORTS FACILITIES OUTSIDE OF THE SCHOOL DAY AN DO YOU HAVE DEVELOP NEW IMPROVEMENTS SPORTS FACILITIES OR MAKE TO EXISTING UPPER WHARFEDALE for football, basketball, badminton, trampoline, high jump, cricket by school.
-Opened 2006 Traditional school hall Sports hall mainly booked in the winter badminton, cricket, junior football, rugby training.
-There is capacity in the evenings not fully booked.
-Can take more bookings other than one -offs tend not to book Saturdays as caretaker's only day off.
-Pool is booked by 2 private swim schools to deliver learn to swim.
-Wharfedale Swimming Club School would like jump/triple jump lottery bid rejected facilities.
-Had a
+SCHOOL/COLLEGE CONTACT ARE YOUR SPORTS FACILITIES USED BY THE COMMUNITY OUTSIDE OF THE SCHOOL DAY AND TERM TIME?
+DO YOU HAVE ANY PLANS TO DEVELOP NEW OR MAKE IMPROVEMENTS TO EXISTING SPORTS FACILITIES IN THE FUTURE?
+External facility hire by School Use Settle Swimming pool for years 7 & , GCSE PE Do not access sports hall at Giggleswick School.
+GS have full timetable and distance/time issues if there was space to book School roll in region of 650 UPPER WHARFEDALE for football, basketball, badminton, trampoline, high jump, cricket by school.
+Opened 2006 Traditional school hall Pool is booked by 2 private swim schools to deliver learn to swim.
+Wharfedale Swimming Club School would like to have a long jump/triple jump facilities.
+Had a lottery bid rejected last year.

-SCHOOL/COLLEGE CONTACT ARE YOUR SPORTS FACILITIES U OUTSIDE OF THE SCHOOL DAY AND T DO YOU HAVE ANY PLANS TO DEVELOP NEW OR MAKE IMPROVEMENTS TO EXISTING SPORTS FACILITIES IN THE FUTURE?
+SCHOOL/COLLEGE CONTACT ARE YOUR SPORTS FACILITIES USED BY THE COMMUNITY OUTSIDE OF THE SCHOOL DAY AND TERM TIME?
+DO YOU HAVE ANY PLANS TO DEVELOP NEW OR MAKE IMPROVEMENTS TO EXISTING SPORTS FACILITIES IN THE FUTURE?
 NO Cricket Hard courts marked with 2 tennis, 3 Netball School roll 300 Skipton tennis Centre booked courts in summer for coaching - trying to get a club set up School Holiday Club book facilities ERMYSTEDS GRAMMAR BOYS SCHOOL small cricket pitch External facility hire by School Book the facilities at Sandylands every week.
-The playing fields owned by NYCC three times a week, the 3G twice a week, the Squash and tennis courts ad hoc and Badminton (all year round) Football Club juniors (Sept - Mar) No casual pay and pay as no Increase the current lettings arrangements, especially those all year round.
+The playing fields owned by NYCC three times a week, the 3G twice a week, the Squash and tennis courts ad hoc and Badminton (all year round) Football Club juniors (Sept - Mar) No casual pay and pay as no staff to supervise Increase the current lettings arrangements, especially those all year round.
 We will keep the existing facility updated but we are struggling to build new as we have run out of premises areas to build on.
 We would like to improve our very limited outdoor facilities but the funding requirements for it will be significant.
 GIGGLESWICK 4 court sports hall 2 small halls 2 Squash courts 3 1 Fives court Yes; pay and play usage and let to clubs and groups Potential for a new 3G pitch on playing field site.

 SCHOOL/COLLEGE CONTACT ARE YOUR SPORTS FACILITIES OUTSIDE OF THE SCHOOL DAY AN DO YOU HAVE ANY PLANS TO DEVELOP NEW OR MAKE IMPROVEMENTS TO EXISTING SPORTS FACILITIES IN THE FUTURE?
-Small pool - not available for community use Fitness Suite - approx. 17 stations All weather floodlit pitch Grass pitches - rugby and football 9 tennis courts (3 hard and 6 grass) Mountain Bike Trail Also manage Settle Golf Course MALSIS SCHOOL INDEPENDENT SCHOOL SCHOOL PERMANENTLY CLOSED AS FROM DEC 2014 Small pool 4 court sports hall 2 cricket pitches with pavilions 3 ⁄ 4 size sand dressed all weather pitch 2 rugby pitches Sufficient land to provide more mini soccer pitches Various options under discussion.
+Small pool - not available for community use Fitness Suite - approx. 17 stations All weather floodlit pitch Grass pitches - rugby and football 9 tennis courts (3 hard and 6 grass) Mountain Bike Trail Also manage Settle Golf Course MALSIS SCHOOL INDEPENDENT SCHOOL SCHOOL PERMANENTLY CLOSED AS FROM DEC 2014 Small pool 4 court sports hall 2 cricket pitches with pavilions 3 / 4 size sand dressed all weather pitch 2 rugby pitches Sufficient land to provide more mini soccer pitches Various options under discussion.